edcedcedcedc/computer-science-curriculum-ossu/README.md

 In general, this versatility of programming languages, libraries, sometimes annoys me, but this skill should be good for the future self.

 ### 11/02/2025
-- solved one physics problem with the help of my gpt-ta, it was very helpful, I got an understanding, very pleased with the result, I was thinking all the way in steps, and used the understanding -> goal -> strategy -> implimentation -> evaluation, problem solving technique
+- solved one physics problem with the help of my gpt-ta, it was helpful, I got an understanding, very pleased with the result, I was thinking all the way in steps, and used the understanding -> goal -> strategy -> implimentation -> evaluation, problem solving technique
 - cube project: init project, window, renderer, poll, etc.
 - math for cs: pset6
 - data structures - pset4 download